rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Output directory location

-Location of output directory for any given run is influenced by several parameters.
-You can organize results of your experiments with their help.
+The location of the output directory for any given run is influenced by several parameters.
+You can organize the results of your experiments with their help.

 * `-output_base_dir <dir>`: top-level default output directory
 * `-out_subdir <dir>`: subdirectory of output_base_dir (optional)